The Last Empire

 expectation and tension

-When the player has reached the tower I wanted to design a moment to tell the player that things has changed and that action is about to start.
+When the player has reached the tower I wanted to design a moment to tell the player that things have changed and that action is about to start.
 After playing around with different ideas I decided to use the sequencer in Unreal Engine.

 Closing thoughts